fillefrans/pi/README.md

     - serializable as SQL, JSON, igbinary

+####Object
+    - serializable collection of TYPE instances
+    - may be nested, wethinks
+    - but not yet

 Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized agents can be configured into flexible chains of processing.

 ####**ABOUT**
-*minuscule platform with a majuscule impact*
+*platform minuscule, impact majuscule*

     scales dynamically, as hardware allows

-    Allows us to work in parallel and sequentially simultaneously (and in real-time) in all connected parts - sending only the changes made elsewhere to each individual part, while receiving only changes made in return
+    work in parallel and sequentially simultaneously
+    (and in real-time) in all connected parts - sending only the changes made elsewhere to each individual part, while receiving only changes made in return